 (3) The Coast Guard will publish a notice in the Fifth Coast Guard District Local Notice to Mariners and issue marine information broadcast on VHF-FM marine band radio announcing specific event date and times.

-Captain, U.S. Coast Guard Commander, Fifth Coast Guard District, Acting.
+Rear Admiral, U.S. Coast Guard Commander, Fifth Coast Guard District.

 BILLING CODE 4910-15-P